lahdjirayhan/drive-kesma-library-linker/README.md

 # drive-kesma-library-linker

 LINE bot to deliver links of e-books from HIMASTA-ITS Kesma Library straight through chat.
-Also, a helper to do my attendance for me.
+Also, a helper to do my attendance (absensi) for me.
 Inherently a for-myself project.

 # Keywords